Get your project estimate

 For concrete installation:

-3. Pour around the post, leaving 2 inches below ground level
+• Pour the concrete around the post, leaving at least 2 inches of space below grade level

-For installation without concrete, backfill with 4-inch layers of gravel or soil, tamping firmly between each layer using a post tamper or 2x4 end.
+To install without using concrete, fill behind the post with 4-inch-thick layers of compacted gravel or soil, tamping each layer as you go with either a post tamper or a 2x4.

 4. Attach the Mailbox

-• Securing the mailbox with appropriate screws or bolts
+• Mounting the mailbox by means of the correct type of screws or bolts

 5. Check Alignment and Height

-• Bottom of the mailbox sits within the approved height range above the road surface
+• The bottom of the mailbox is positioned in the acceptable range above the road surface

-• Front of mailbox maintains proper distance from curb edge
+• The mailbox is positioned a safe distance from the curb edge

-Make any necessary adjustments before the concrete fully cures, if applicable.
+If applicable, make any necessary adjustments before the concrete hardens completely.

 Post-Installation Tips and Maintenance